steverobbins/HPWREN-video-maker/README.md

 It works on my machine :man_shrugging: YMMV

 Please be nice HPWREN and don't abuse their free bandwidth.
+This script will attempt to cache files in `cache/`, but there is no garbage control.
+Be sure to clear it as needed and/or run `rm -rf result` every once in a while to free up disk space.